-Platelet-rich plasma therapy (PRP) is a form of regenerative medicine that helps to enhance the natural growth factors your body uses to heal tissue.
+Platelet-rich plasma therapy (PRP) is a simple outpatient procedure that helps to enhance the natural growth factors your body uses to heal tissue.
 We describe the difference between PRP injections and the more advanced Prolotherapy injections in this article.

 The full effect of the injection can take up to several months to be felt.
 As the aim of the treatment is to repair, the effect is often lasting.
 Maximum results are normally achieved at between 6-9 months.

-PRP injections aren’t generally painful.
-Any pain experienced is only temporary.
-The site of the injection is thoroughly numbed before the injection to ensure maximum comfort during the procedure.
+PRP injections do not usually cause pain.
+Any pain experienced around the injection site is only temporary.
+The site of the injection is thoroughly numbed before the injection to ensure maximum comfort and minimum pain during the procedure.

-It is a simple outpatient procedure so you are able to walk after an injection but it is not advised to walk more than you would normally walk in a day.
+It is a simple outpatient procedure so you are able to walk after the injections, although it is not advised to walk more than you would normally walk in a day.

 PRP treatment has shown to be effective for mild to moderate osteoarthritis.
-It can still be effective for severe arthritis but only if it is combined with a tailored exercise program to strengthen the muscle around the knee.
+It can still be effective for severe arthritis but only if it is combined with a tailored exercise program to strengthen the muscles around the knee.
 This is something we provide at our clinic alongside the injections.
 PRP is a much safer alternative to cortisone.
 The medical department of Boston University published an article in 2019 highlighting the dangers of cortisone for hip and knee osteoarthritis.

 It is okay to take paracetamol but not anti-inflammatory medications such as ibuprofen.
 The doctor may be advised about question about other medications.
 Not many individuals report symptoms of pain after a prp procedure.
 As the platelet rich plasma (PRP) is injected directly to the skin surface via fine needles, some doctors with relevant experience may also not use local anesthetic.